lucasm-santos/lucasm-santos/README.md

 ### Welcome to my profile!

-Hi, my name is Lucas Martins i'm a student of computer science, currently learning about some Frontend stuff (vue.js and Typescript)
+Hi, my name is Lucas Martins i'm a student of computer science, currently learning about some Frontend stuff (react and Typescript)

 #### Contacts:
 ---